-- 6.1: Personnel Files explains access to our files and what may be included in the files.
-Nothing can be put into your personnel file without your knowledge. - 6.2: Formal Student Complaints- tells what must happen for complaints against faculty to lead to discipline or other administrative action.
+6.1: Personnel Files- explains access to our files and what may be included in the files.
+Nothing can be put into your personnel file without your knowledge.
+There can be only one official personnel file, and it is kept at the District office

+6.2: Formal Student Complaints- tells what must happen for complaints against faculty to lead to discipline or other administrative action.
 Any faculty member facing a complaint is encouraged to get union representation.
 A union rep can help to explain the process and watch that it is followed as required.
-(This provision was revised and no longer includes other kinds of complaints, such as those between co-workers.
-The Unit Administrator and Human Resources will handle those sorts of complaints.) - 6.3: Discipline- faculty are entitled to AFT representation in any disciplinary proceeding, including investigative interviews with the employee.
-This provision was revised to clarify progressive discipline. - 6.4: Health and Safety- When a faculty member has concerns about health and safety conditions in the workplace, put the concern in writing and give it to an administrator.
-This will require a response within 3 business days, insuring that the concern will get prompt attention. - Article 12-Policy Development and Implementation: Revisions to this section were made in the new 2017-2020 Agreement. - 12.2: District and Campus Joint Committees We have three new joint committees-Faculty Diversity and Inclusion Committee (FDIC), District Faculty Shared Governance Committee (DFSGC), and Instructional Innovations Committee (IIC).
-The founding members of the committees will help to establish purpose, procedures, and other relevant guidelines.
-AFT Seattle will support the work of the faculty on the committees as needed.
-There is some information in the Agreement about each committee and how the members will be chosen.
-AFT Seattle hopes these committees give faculty a greater voice in vital aspects of running a healthy institution.
+(This provision does not include other kinds of complaints, such as those between co-workers.
+The Unit Administrator and Human Resources will handle those sorts of complaints.)

+6.3: Discipline- faculty are entitled to AFT representation in any disciplinary proceeding, including investigative interviews with the employee.
+This provision clarifies progressive discipline.

+6.4: Health and Safety- When a faculty member has concerns about health and safety conditions in the workplace, put the concern in writing and give it to an administrator.
+This will require a response within 3 business days, insuring that the concern will get prompt attention.

+Article 12-Policy Development and Implementation:

+12.2: District and Campus Joint Committees- We have three newish joint committees-Faculty Diversity and Inclusion Committee (FDIC), District Faculty Shared Governance Committee (DFSGC), and Instructional Innovations Committee (IIC).
+The founding members of the committees established purpose, procedures, and other relevant guidelines.
+AFT Seattle supports the work of the faculty on the committees as needed.
+There is some information in the Agreement about each committee and how the members are chosen.
+AFT Seattle hopes these committees give faculty a strong voice in vital aspects of running a healthy institution.